GED Classes Houma Louisiana

 • Science

-The GED® exam comes with four subtests since the writing and reading portions have been melted into one Language Arts sub-exam.
+The GED exam consists of four subtests, as the writing and reading portions have been combined into one Language Arts subtest.

 Testing occurs at a level that’s comparable to what high school students must command upon graduation.